-Professors: Bangura, Barclay, Boyer Lewis, Brock, Frost, Haus, Lewis (Chair), Werner
+Professors: Bangura (Chair), Boyer Lewis, Brock, Carroll, Frost, Haus, Lewis, Rojas

 Historical narrative occupies a central position in a liberal arts education.
 Such education equips individuals to understand and appreciate the world and to meet its challenges.
 The study of History contributes much to these ends, maintaining that people and societies are, in important respects, the products of their past; therefore, the story of the past provides insight helpful to both personal and social development.

 History stands at the core of a liberal arts education, moreover, since one aim of that education is to integrate the various disciplines.
 Taking as its subject a narrative of individuals and society in the past, History draws upon all disciplines to discuss that past.
 It provides a narrative framework for the study of other disciplines and helps the advanced student integrate various academic perspectives.

 AP, IB, Transfer, and Study Abroad Credits

 With department approval, one unit (AP/IB, Study Abroad, transfer, etc.) may be applied to the major or minor but cannot be used to fulfill the one-course requirement for any of the four fields.
 See department for specific information.

 At least nine units are required, not including the SIP.

 Majors must complete at least one course at Kalamazoo College in each of the four fields of the department:

 - Early History (HIST 100, 101, 225, 226, 227, 230, 231, 232, 234, 236, 237, 238, 239, 240, 393)

 - Modern European History (HIST 102, 242, 244, 254, 257, 259, 263, 264, 265, 290,394)